 How to submit a fix to a package

 The easiest and most convenient way to contribute to Factory is to just submit fixes.
-If you know why a package doesn't build or doesn't work correctly why don't you fix it?
-If the version of a package is outdated why don't you update it?
-To make this possible for everybody the openSUSE developers leverage the collaboration features of the Open Build Service for Factory contributions.
-That means that everyone can branch packages from openSUSE:Factory, do modifications and submit them back, it's as easy as checkers.
-First you need to checkout the package with osc
+If you know why a package does not build or does not work correctly, why not send a fix?
+If the version of a package is outdated, why not update it?
+To make this possible for everybody, the openSUSE developers leverage the collaboration features of the Open Build Service for Factory contributions.
+This means that everyone can branch packages from openSUSE:Factory, do modifications and submit them back; it is as easy as checkers.
+First, you need to checkout the package with osc.

-As you can see the server created a copy of the package from the correct devel project in your home project now.
+As you can see, the server created a copy of the package from the correct devel project and placed the result into your home project.
 Check it out to your local machine to do any changes.

-After you have changed what you want to fix and the package builds and works correctly you can check in your changes to your branch
+After you have changed what you wanted to fix and the package builds and works correctly, you can check in your changes to your branch.

 The developer of the package will then get notified about your submission and will review it.
 We call this BURPing.

 - the Package

 How to add a new package to Factory

 If you have never created a package before, you may want to visit this tutorial before you begin submitting packages to OBS.